-A Stage 1 RSA audit that covers the compound accesses and road widenings / passing places and an Operational Risk Assessment that covers risks along the routes have been provided to LCC Highways.
-The problems, observations and risks highlighted have been covered by my comments above.
-Notwithstanding the work that has already been done, the outcomes of the above need to be fully incorporated into the CTMP.
-Detailed designs will require additional safety audits to be satisfied.
+A Stage 1 RSA audit that covers the compound accesses and road widenings / passing places and an Operational Risk Assessment (ORA) that covers risks along the routes have been provided to LCC Highways.
+However, LCC Highways are awaiting an updated ORA, and as suggested by the interim ORA update provided by the applicant, any proposed physical measures must not compromise/hinder pedestrian and cycle movements (in terms of accessibility and visibility).
+A Stage 1 RSA for the West Bradford Road scheme has now also been provided to LCC Highways.
+The problems and risks highlighted have been covered by my comments above, including suggestions for solutions.
+Notwithstanding this, the outcomes of the above need to be fully incorporated into the CTMP, and as part of detailed design, further safety audits will be required to be satisfied.